DevelopersPL/godnsagent/README.md

 * Answers are marked as authoritative.
 * All NS records on the zone are returned with an answer as "Authoritative" section.
 * If possible, resolutions for NS records are added as "Extra" section.
-* An HTTP request to :5380/notify invokes a reload of zones, the reload fails gracefully
+* An HTTP GET request to :5380/notify invokes a reload of zones (the reload fails gracefully)
+* HTTP requests require valid key passed as a GET parameter if such a key is defined
+* An HTTP POST request to :5380/notify/zones processes JSON body of request as zones (zones are merged with cache but contents are replaced)
 * If recursive querying is enabled, the question will be forwarded to the specified server

 Schema of zones file